Matt Olson Player Props: Braves vs. Angels

 Matt Olson At The Plate

-- In 47 games this year (45.2%), Olson has picked up an RBI, and in 23 of those games (22.1%) he had two or more.
-He has also driven in three or more of his team's runs in 12 contests.
+- In 45.7% of his games this year, Olson has had at least one RBI.
+He's picked up more than one in 21.9% and driven in three or more of his team's runs in 12 contests.

-- He has scored in 58 of 104 games this year, and more than once 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.